MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/adding-software-components-with-an-inf-file.md

 An [extension INF file](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/using-an-extension-inf-file) references one or more software components by specifying the [INF AddComponent Directive](inf-addcomponent-directive.md) one or more times in the [INF DDInstall.Components](inf-ddinstall-components-section.md) section.

-There is no guarantee that the software component will be created if it is referenced by an INF that is not of the "Extension" class.
+Adding components is only supported when used in an extension INF file.

 More than one driver packages can reference the same software component.